 Assistance will be available for the operation of the hardware and the use of the programming environment.

 Students should provide their own supplemental texts, manuals, and calculators, as questions concerning the programming or debugging of their problem will not be answered.
 Security will be provided; however, the University cannot take responsibility for damage or theft of these materials.

 All students participating in this year's contest must compete as part of a team.
 Teams will consist of up to two members.
-The problem will be structured such that a team consisting of just one individual may find it difficult to complete the assignments in the time frame allotted.
+The problem will be structured such that a team consisting of just one individual may find it difficult to complete the challenge in the time allotted.

 A faculty advisor must accompany participants.

-Students should submit their solution electronically, as well as a printout of the program and their solution.
+Students should submit their solution electronically, as well as a printout of the program and its output.
 Programs that are incomplete will be scored by the judges and given partial credit.

 Solutions that are turned in and evaluated by the judges will become the property of Rowan University and will not be returned.

 The judges' decisions are final.